FRS

 In the EU research project SINATRA “Seeding free non intrusive aero engine distortion measurements”, the possibility of using the Filtered Rayleigh Scattering technique (FRS) for seeding-free investigation of inlet flows in engines on the test bench and potentially in flight tests is therefore being investigated.
 To this end, FRS measurements are first performed on a simplified flow experiment in order to optimize the experimental setup, characterize the measurement system and determine the measurement uncertainty.
 In a second step, FRS measurements of the pressure and velocity field are performed on a test rig designed for the investigation of engine intakes at Cranfield University.

-The simplified experimental setup (Figure 5) consists of a conditioned pipe flow with an inner Diameter di= mm.
+The simplified experimental setup (Figure 5) consists of a conditioned pipe flow with an inner Diameter di= 80mm.
 In this measuring cross-section flow velocities of approx. 30 to 100 m/s can be generated.
 Optical access is provided by an anti-reflective-coated glass tube.
 The laser light sheet is coupled in via a slit in the glass tube.

 To allow the simultaneous determination of three velocity components, the pressure and the static temperature, the measurement cross-section is viewed from six perspectives through a 6-arm image fibre bundle with about 50000 fibres per arm and imaged onto the sensor of the camera.